swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 	* `$ swift package pin Foo` - pins `Foo` at current resolved version.
 	* `$ swift package pin Foo 1.2.3` - pins `Foo` at 1.2.3.
 The specified version should be valid and resolvable.

   The `--reason` option is an optional argument to document the reason for pinning a dependency.
 This could be helpful for user to later remember why a dependency was pinned.
 Example:

 	`$ swift package pin Foo --reason "The patch updates for Foo are really unstable and need screening."`

+  NOTE: When we refer to dependencies in the context of pinning, we are referring to *all* dependencies of a package, i.e. the transitive closure of its immediate dependencies specified in the package manifest.
+One of the important ways in which pinning is useful is because it allows specifying a behavior for the closure of the dependencies outside of them being named in the manifest.

 2. Dependencies are never automatically pinned, pinning is only ever taken as a result of an explicit user action.